The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 - Could chafe the top of the ankle

-If you want a pair of gaiters that cover as little as your shoe as possible while still keeping rocks out, the Salomon Trail Gaiters Low are minimalist gaiters that provide a surprising amount of protection for how small they are.
-One of the unique features of these gaiters is that you can set how tight they are around your ankle.
-They are easy to take on and off, even with your shoes on, and you can use them with any shoe.
+If you want a pair of gaiters that cover as little of your shoe as possible while still keeping rocks out, the Salomon Trail Gaiters Low are worth a look.
+These minimalist gaiters provide a surprising amount of protection for their size.
+One of the unique features of these gaiters is that you can set the tightness around your ankle.
+They are easy to take on and off, even with your shoes on, and they are compatible with any shoe.

-The underfoot strap is quite thick and durable and easily stays in place, even on rough terrain.
-The hook-and-loop closure keeps the back of the gaiter in place on technical and rocky terrain.
-The durable materials and construction come with a cost.
-At 4.3 ounces for the pair, they’re about twice as heavy as comparable gaiters, such as the Kahtoola INSTAgaiter Mid, which weighs 2.4 to 2.7 ounces per pair thanks to its stretch-nylon blend, and the Topo Performance Gaiter, which weighs even less at 1.8 to 2 ounces per pair.
+The underfoot strap is quite thick and durable and easily stays in place, even on rough terrain, and the hook-and-loop closure keeps the back of the gaiter in place on technical and rocky terrain.
+Unfortunately, the durable materials and construction come with a cost.
+At four ounces for the pair, they’re about twice as heavy as comparable gaiters, such as the Kahtoola INSTAgaiter Ultra-Light Gaiter Mid, which weighs 2.4 to 2.7 ounces per pair, and the Topo Performance Gaiter, which weighs even less at 1.8 to 2 ounces per pair.

 At first glance, we were worried that these gaiters could chafe the top of the ankle, but after extensive use, we haven’t had any issues.